gstotts/terraform-provider-insightcloudsec/docs/data-sources/users.md

 # insightcloudsec_users

 The users data source returns a list of users in the InsightCloudSec console, their details, and a user count.
+This data source does not currently return domain administrators as the InsightCloudSec API call does not return them either.
+Until the API has the proper functionality to do so, it will only return those not assigned to the domain roles.

 ## Example Usage
 ```terraform